How HR can coach bad managers to be better

 But it isn’t just about spotting the signs.
 Bad managers won’t improve on their own.
 You’ll need to coach those poor managers to improve their skills.

-How to coach bad managers to be better at managing
+3 ways HR can coach bad managers to be better

 Not all managers know they’re bad.
 And most have feelings that can get hurt.
 So coaching bad managers takes tact.
-Start with the CPM data you’ve gathered.
+Start with the engagement and performance insights data you’ve gathered.
 This will show them the type of data available to them to be able to be a better manager.

-- Build relationships: Great managers build trust.
+Great managers build trust.
 They have a positive team environment.
-And hold regular check-ins with their teams.
+That's because they hold regular check-ins with their teams.
 Encourage poor managers to connect weekly with their team members.
 Get to know them.
 Understand their challenges.
 And look for solutions to overcome barriers.
 After all, a great team performance reflects well on the manager too.

-- Better self-awareness: The uncertainty of the last few years created a lot of stress.
-And managers are struggling.
-So poor behaviours are becoming more obvious.
+Managers are struggling.
+And poor behaviours are becoming more obvious.
 Spotting trends early makes a big difference.
 So check your reports to highlight concerns now.
 And then identify the root cause.
 So you can provide the right support.
 And prevent unnecessary stress all round.

 Bad managers damage businesses.
 Productivity drops, engagement falls.
 And staff turnover starts to increase.
 Using Weekly10 will help you to spot the signs of a bad manager quickly.
 And coach them to be better.
 So start by downloading A manager's guide to becoming a better manager now.
 And give them advice they can apply today.